PalisadoesFoundation/talawa-api/CONTRIBUTING.md

 Go to `http://localhost:4000/voyager` after running the development server to explore the same!

 ![Voyager Demo for User Model](./image/GraphQL_Voyager.png)

+### GraphQL Markdown

+We use the [GraphQL Markdown](https://github.com/exogen/graphql-markdown) project to generate the documentation to describe the schema.
+To generate the same manually, you first need to start the development server locally with `npm run dev`, and then run the script `npm run generate:graphql-markdown`.

+You can then view the [generated documentation here](./docs/Schema.md).

+While we use a GitHub workflow to update ths schema documentation every time a PR is merged into the repository, it is highly advisable that if you making changes to the schema, then you should also update the schema documentation by the process described above.

 ### Running Queries with talawa-api